The Lunar Crescent in Ancient Jewelry

 Greek lunula pendant, Hellenistic Period, ca. 3rd century BCE (Christie’s)

-In Roman times, the crescent-shaped pendant was called a lunula, which means “little moon” in Latin, and was one of the most popular amulets worn by Roman women and girls as protection against the evil eye, illness, and misfortune.
-Lunula amulets are often found on woven loop-in-loop chains, as below, and figure-of-eight chains.
+In Roman times the crescent pendant was called a lunula, meaning “little moon” in Latin.
+It became one of the most popular amulets worn by Roman women and girls, believed to protect against the evil eye, illness, and misfortune.
+Lunula pendants are often found suspended from woven loop-in-loop chains or figure-of-eight chains.

 Ancient Roman gold loop-in-loop chain with crescent shaped pendant and two filigree circles at the clasp in the Met Museum